pulkitsinghal/loopback-zero-to-hero/.guides/content/Build-a-better-mousetrap-361f.md

 |||

 1. Using a file to back the memory DB has significant advantages.
-2. We can look at what's going on behind the scenes by simply peekign into a json file
+2. We can look at what's going on behind the scenes by simply peeking into a json file
 3. We don't lose all our data on every restart.
 4. So let's edit `server/datasources.json` by adding a line `"file": "db.json"` to it:
     ```